 City College of San Francisco trustees regularly collect their monthly stipend whether they show up to board meetings or not – a practice legal experts say violates state law.

-Living in Egypt in 2008, I became curious about the world of child maids — countryside girls rented out as city servants…
+Living in Egypt back in 2008, I became curious about the world of child maids — countryside girls rented out as city servants…

 September 2008, San Francisco Chronicle